 Repairing modern electronics for a client requires mutual trust.
 Dr. Hi Fi's reputation is unsurpassed - we have been servicing hi fi equipment professionally since 1978.
 We hope you can understand the situation - please don't hesitate to ask if you have any queries.Back to Top

 Our fees are based on parts and labour plus any significant materials.
-We have a minimum charge of an hours labour.
+Robin Gandevia MInstSCE (Eng.), MTETIA is a highly regarded specialist in the hi fi audio industry both in Australia and overseas.
+Clients benefit from Robin’s 40+ years experience.
+There is a minimum charge of $140.
 On certain items a small soak test fee may apply.